Toloka/docs/en/guide/_includes/select-tolokers-internal.md

 {% endcut %}

-{% cut "Show blocked users" %}
+{% cut "Show blocked Tolokers" %}

-By default, blocked users aren't displayed.
+By default, blocked Tolokers aren't displayed.
 Click the drop-down list for other options:

 - **Project ban** — Tolokers you blocked in one of the project pools, for example based on a quality control rule.